TolikPylypchuk/Matchmaker/docs/articles/patterns.md

  - `Where` filters the pattern's result if it's successful.
  - `And`, `Or` and `Xor` compose two patterns.
 The resulting pattern ignores the patterns' transformations and returns the input if successful.
- - `Compose` is the same as the three methods above, but the composition type is passed to it as well.
+ - `Compose` is the same as the three methods above, but the composition operator is passed to it as well.
- - `Cached` returns a pattern which matches the same as the specified pattern, but caches its results in a null-safe hash table.
+ - `Cached` returns a pattern which matches the same as the specified pattern, but caches its results in a `null`-safe hash table.
 Every input will be matched only once - if it's matched again, the result will be taken from the cache.
 The caching process is not thread-safe.

+All extension methods for patterns are overloaded to take a custom description.

+Becasue there are the `Select` and `Where` extensions on patterns, you can write them using C#'s query syntax.

-Because patterns have the `Bind` and `Return` functions, they are monads (I haven't tested the monad laws though).
+Patterns have the `Bind` and `Return` functions, so they are monads (I haven't tested the monad laws though).
 To be more specific, patterns can be thought of as a combination of the Reader and Maybe monads.

 ## Immutability

-Every predefined pattern, and patterns returned by the `CreatePattern` and extension methods are immutable.
+Every predefined pattern as well as patterns returned by the `CreatePattern` and extension methods are immutable.
 Calling an extension method on a pattern returns a new pattern - the old one is unchanged.

 An exception is the pattern returned by the `Cached` method, which is not immutable - it holds a mutable cache.
 But if a pattern is referentially transparent (its `Match` method always returns the same result for the same input and